shshemi/tabiew/tutorial/tutorial.md

 ![image not found](images/main_page.png)

-The data from housing.csv in the main table, while the status bar at the bottom of the page provides table properties such as name and shape.
-Furthermore, the status bar also discloses the current tab.
+As shown in the image, the tabular data is displayed the main table, while the status bar at the bottom of the page provides table properties such as name and shape.
+Furthermore, the status bar also discloses the current tab's information.

 ## Command Mode

-Command mode can be activated by pressing `:`.
+Command mode is activated by pressing `:`.
 While in command mode, press `enter` to execute or `esc` to cancel the command.
 The command is shown as you type in at the bottom of the screen in place of the status bar.

-Replace `<file_name>` with the name of the tabular file you wish to view.
-This command will load the file and display its contents.

 ## Table Navigation